Development Boards (Programmable Controllers) » A-Star Programmable Controllers » A-Star 328PB Micro »

 A-Star 328PB Micro - 5V, 20MHz

 The A-Star 328PB Micro is a tiny programmable module featuring the ATmega328PB AVR microcontroller, a backward-compatible replacement for the popular ATmega328P that features more general-purpose I/O and many additional peripherals.
 This module provides access to all 24 digital input/output pins (of which 9 can be used as PWM outputs and 8 as analog inputs), all on a board measuring only 1.3″ × 0.7″.
 It ships preloaded with an Arduino-compatible serial bootloader that enables programming through the Arduino IDE via a USB-to-serial adapter, and the ISP pins are accessible for programming with an AVR programmer.
 This version features a 20 MHz resonator and a 5 V regulator that can be powered from 5.5 V to 15 V supplies.
-Note: See product page for speed warning.
+Note: See product description for speed warning.

 Alternatives available with variations in these parameter(s): version